Overweight or Obese Life Insurance

 Overweight or Obese Life Insurance- Can you get approved!
 YES!

 However, that doesn’t mean that a man who is 5 feet 9 inches tall and weighs over 200 pounds can’t find great life insurance.
-There are a lot of insurance companies that will offer excellent rates for life insurance policy for overweight people.
-You must know what it takes to be declined though.
+There are a lot of insurance companies that will offer excellent rates (even preferred rates) for overweight people.

 What It Takes to Be Declined Coverage